Cybersecurity 101: What’s the Difference Between Red Team vs. Blue Team?

 How do you get started in red teaming?

 Red teams often consist of independent ethical hackers who specialize in offensive security.
 If you like taking things apart to better understand how they work and then putting them back together again, red teaming might be the path for you.
 War games and pen testing labs like Hack the Box and Virtual Hacking Labs are a great way to get your feet wet and determine if this career is right for you.
-Blue teams, on the other hand, consist of cybersecurity professionals who specialize in defensive security, such as incident response and computer forensics.
+Blue teams, on the other hand, consist of cybersecurity professionals (see here what cybersecurity analysts do) who specialize in defensive security, such as incident response and computer forensics.
 If playing detective and responding to emergencies appeals to you, you might be better off on a blue team.

 Mohabir says that acquiring red teaming skills can prepare you for a career in both offensive and defensive security, since understanding how to break into a system helps you mount a stronger defense.
 “When you’re designing the systems to withstand certain types of attacks you have to understand the attack methodology,” he said of how he became involved in ethical hacking.
 “For me it came organically because a lot of what I was trying to do day to day was protect systems.”